From the tacky to the tranquil, the Gold Coast in Queensland’s southeast has guaranteed to have something for everyone.

-The beaches, theme parks and other attractions are great for families, but after dark is when the young adult crowd shows up and the area kicks up a gear.
-Especially around Surfer Paradise and to a slightly lesser extent Broadbeach.
+The beaches, theme parks and other attractions are great for families, but after dark, the young adult crowd shows up, and the area kicks up a gear, especially around Surfer Paradise and, to a slightly lesser extent, Broadbeach.

-Restaurants, bars, nightclubs and so much more… The Gold Coast really has it all covered.
-That is probably why it’s such a popular destination for Schoolies (the local end of high school party), and Bucks and Hens weekends.
+Restaurants, bars, nightclubs, and so much more… The Gold Coast really has it all covered.
+That is probably why it’s such a popular destination for Schoolies (the end-of-high school party) and Bucks and Hens weekends.

 Surfers Paradise is the go-to for most people looking to enjoy a night out with a number of restaurants and bars to get things started.